Bruce Springsteen Announces New Album 'Western Stars'

 The announcement of Western Stars comes just ahead of its first single, "Hello Sunshine," which is set to hit streaming services just after midnight ET Thursday night (12 a.m.
 Friday).

-Western Stars follows last year's Springsteen on Broadway, the soundtrack to his year-long concert residency at the Walter Kerr Theater in New York.
+Western Stars follows last year's Springsteen on Broadway, the soundtrack to his yearlong concert residency at the Walter Kerr Theater in New York.

 Western Stars full track listing: